kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ![Trayus Academy route map 2](https://cdn.discordapp.com/attachments/808151224842977353/813310920792473610/unknown.png)

 - You will be running through a lot of enemies in here, make sure to keep an eye on MC's HP and heal as needed.
-- Keep Knight Speed active as much as possible.
+  - *Cast Knight Speed at the start of each new module that you enter.*
+- On entering the last module, the one where we meet Sion, activate your Hyper Stim set.

 ### Sion
 - Sion stops you: 8
-- Immediately pause (spacebar), activate Hyper Stim set.
-- You'll need to bring Sion's HP to 1 a total of 4 times.
+  - *You'll need to bring Sion's HP to 1 a total of 4 times.*
-- 1 spam through his dialog after each phase.
+  - *1 spam through his dialog after each phase.*
 - Once he's dead, head to the Trayus Core.

 ### Traya
 - Cast Force Enlightment before proceeding.
 - Traya: 4,4
-- First Phase, Force Jump to her as she has a small chance of using stunning Force Abilities on you, this should tank her and be able to avoid it.
+- First Phase, Force Jump to her as she has a small chance of using stunning force abilities on you, this should tank her and be able to avoid it.

 - Second Phase: 4,4
 - Immediately pause as all buffs were ended at the end of the first phase.
-- Activate whatever Hyper stims you have left plus regular stims of the others.
+- Activate whatever Hyper stims you have left.
+  - *Plus regular stims of whatever you don't have that's hyper.*
 - Cast Force Enlightment again and hit her.
 Heal up as needed, as the floating lightsabers hurt.
 - Time ends on the last hit on Traya, GG!